“Lake Hopatcong for All” Guidelines

 The Lake Hopatcong Foundation facilitated the creation of common courtesy guidelines in conjunction with the input and agreement of a volunteer group of lake users, including homeowners, boaters, and anglers.
-These guidelines will be distributed through local businesses, clubs, and organizations to spread the word that courtesy and respect for all groups of people who use or live on the lake is important.
+Courtesy and respect for all groups of people who use or live on the lake is IMPORTANT.
 Because the Garden State Yacht Club supports these guidelines, we have listed them here for you:

 Lake Hopatcong Guidelines:

 • Take precautionary measures to prevent the spread of aquatic invasive species by cleaning boats, trailers, fishing gear and other equipment that has recently been in other bodies of water.

 • Never throw trash in the lake.
 Litter in the lake hurts both humans and fish.
 Do not feed water fowl.

 • Practice proper fueling techniques.
 Use pump-out facilities if applicable for your boat.